sergiodxa/api-client/README.md

 };
 ```

-The `search` schema is used to validate the search params, the `body` schema is used to validate the body of non-GET requests, and the `expected` schema is used to validate the response.
+The `search` schema validates the search parameters.
+The `body` schema validates the body of non-GET requests, and the `expected` schema validates the response.

-The route params are automatically inferred from the endpoint path, in the example above `:userId` is a route param so you will have to use that endpoint like this:
+There's automatic inference of route parameters from the endpoint path.
+In the example above, `:userId` is a route param, so you will have to use that endpoint like this:

 ```ts
 await client.request("GET /users/:userId", {